 AAFP: Competencies in the Criminal Process

-This self-paced training program on Competencies in the Criminal Process is presented by Christopher Slobogin, J.D., LLM
+This on-demand professional training program on Competencies in the Criminal Process is presented by Christopher Slobogin, J.D., LLM, in partnership with The American Academy of Forensic Psychology.

 This program provides a comprehensive analysis of the law governing six competencies that arise in the criminal process: competency to stand trial, competency to plead guilty, and competency to waive legal representation, with a brief mention of competency to waive the insanity defense and other defenses.
 Although relevant research and assessment protocols are discussed, the focus of this workshop is the law’s approach to these issues.